andreaskuhl/cflmode/readme.md

 # Functionality

   - **Colored display of the current flight mode**
-  Shows the current flight mode, optionally with a preceding flight mode number.
-For each flight mode, both the background and text color can be selected.
-Up to 10 flight modes are supported.
+  Display of the current flight phase in the desired font size.
+Optionally, the flight phase number can be shown in front.
+For each flight phase, both the background color and the text color can be individually selected.
+Up to 10 flight phases are supported.
   - **Display customization**
   Title bar ("Flight Mode") can be toggled on/off, with optional selectable text and background color for the title bar.
  - **Localization**: